 With my studies, I was able to link two of my passions – culinary arts and history.
 It is not without reason that my gastrosophical master thesis also deals with the past and present of an Austrian traditional drink, the Apple and Pear Cider.

 I have been living in Vienna for over 40 years now – and with great pleasure!
 I love to stroll through the narrow streets of the inner city and to discover new aspects of Vienna again and again, recently ,for example, I discovered Russian graffiti from April 1945…

 Another one of my passions is culinary delights: I love to cook, with a particular passion for tomatoes, my absolute favorite, but I also like to taste what the restaurants and Wiener Beisl are offering on their menus.
-Now in spring I love to eat asparagus in all forms of cooking.
-The Grüner Veltliner Reserve from the Schwarz winery in Schrattenberg, one of my favourite winegrowers, goes perfectly with this.
+Now in summer many chefs prepare meals with fresh herbs and crisp vegetables!
+To accompany this, I like to sit in the Schanigarten and enjoy a glass of Wiener Gemischter Satz or a summer spritzer.

 I am curious, read a lot – about history, food and drink, of course, as well as fiction.
 I just finished the 4th part of Joachim Meyerhoff’s literary biography “Alle Toten fliegen hoch.
 The togetherness of the loners” and I am already waiting longingly for the next part.

-I also like to travel, most recently to Bilbao, a paradise for gourmets – and, of course, always try the local specialities abroad, for nothing says as much about a place as its cuisine.
+I also like to travel, to Bilbao for example, a paradise for gourmets – and, of course, always try the local specialities abroad, for nothing says as much about a place as its cuisine.
 As is the case in Vienna.
 With the Food Walks I would like to bring my guests closer to “my” Vienna through its cuisine and to inspire them to share my love for this delightful city.